nodeset-org/constellation/README.md

      - Data Provision Fees
      - Network Trust

-### Using the YieldDistributor
+### Using the NodeSetOperatorRewardDistributor
-The YieldDistributor is a crucial component of the system that handles the distribution of rewards (yield) to various participants, primarily the node operators.
+The NodeSetOperatorRewardDistributor is a crucial component of the system that handles the distribution of rewards (yield) to various participants, primarily the node operators.
 Here’s an in-depth look at how it works, who uses it, and how it is used.

-#### Who Uses the YieldDistributor?
+#### Who Uses the NodeSetOperatorRewardDistributor?
 - **Node Operators**: Claim their earned rewards based on their contributions to the network.
-- **Smart Contracts**: Other contracts within the protocol will send ETH to the YieldDistributor to manage rewards distribution in an automated manner.
+- **Smart Contracts**: Other contracts within the protocol will send ETH to the NodeSetOperatorRewardDistributor to manage rewards distribution in an automated manner.

-#### How the YieldDistributor is Used
+#### How the NodeSetOperatorRewardDistributor is Used
 1. **Harvesting Rewards**
    - **Function**: `harvest(address _rewardee, Claim claim)`
    - **Purpose**: Allow node operators to claim their rewards.